anewton1998/rdap_guide/src/protocol/extensions.md

 augments JSON defined by the core of RDAP.
 See [the example](#urls) below for the definition of a new object class by the extension.

-In essense, the extension identifier prepends any JSON the extension defines.
+In essence, the extension identifier prepends any JSON the extension defines.

 ```svgbob
 .-----------------------------------------------.